pagkly/Zed/Investopedia3/How Data Smoothing Works.md

 ## Data Smoothing Methods

 There are different methods in which data smoothing can be done.
-Some of these include the randomization method, using a [random walk](https://www.investopedia.com/terms/r/random-walk-index.asp), calculating a [moving average](https://www.investopedia.com/terms/m/movingaverage.asp), or conducting one of several exponential smoothing techniques.
+Some of these include the randomization method, using a [[random walk]](https://www.investopedia.com/terms/r/random-walk-index.asp), calculating a [[moving average]](https://www.investopedia.com/terms/m/movingaverage.asp), or conducting one of several exponential smoothing techniques.

 The random walk model is commonly used to describe the behavior of financial instruments such as stocks.
 Some investors believe that there is no relationship between past movement in a security's price and its future movement.
 Random walk smoothing assumes that future data points will equal the last available data point plus a random variable.
 Technical and fundamental analysts disagree with this idea; they believe future movements can be extrapolated by examining past trends.

-Often used in [technical analysis](https://www.investopedia.com/terms/t/technicalanalysis.asp), the moving average smooths out price action while it filters out volatility from random price movements.
+Often used in [[technical analysis]](https://www.investopedia.com/terms/t/technicalanalysis.asp), the moving average smooths out price action while it filters out volatility from random price movements.
 This process is based on past prices, making it a trend-following—or lagging—indicator.
 As can be seen in the price chart below, the moving average (EMA) has the general shape and trend of the underlying daily price data, depicted by the candlesticks.
 The more days incorporated into the moving average, the more smoothed the line becomes.

 Image by Sabrina Jiang © Investopedia 2020